SuperOfficeDocs/superoffice-docs/docs/en/quote/howto/crmscript/quote-document.md

 * ID of the template for the email body
 * should the main quote document be attached to the email? (bool)
 * ID of the template for the quote lines (can be 0)
-* should the attachments specified (in the database) be included? (bool)
+* Should the attachments specified (in the database) be included? (bool)
-* subject line for the email, in the correct language (can contain template variables)
+* Subject line for the email, in the correct language (can contain template variables)

 ## Check when a document was sent